MartinM24/db-commuter/README.md

-# db-commuter
-Database Communication Manager
+## Database Communication Manager

+Collection of methods for communication with database.
+Supports following databases:
+* sqlite